RudolfCardinal/rlib/stan_notes.rst

   This is referred to as "noncentred parameterization" or the "Matt trick".

+  Think of it this way: if you use ``normal(mu, sigma)``, Stan is having to sample from a "moving target", whereas N(0, 1) is a "stationary target".

-- Try to use "soft constraints", i.e. avoid hard pass/fail boundaries for the sampling algorithm (such as truncated distributions).
+- Try to use "soft constraints", i.e. avoid hard pass/fail boundaries (such as truncated distributions) for the sampling algorithm.

 - In particular, consider the method of sampling means from underlying standard normal N(0, 1) distributions, and standard deviations from similar (e.g. positive-half-normal, positive-half-Cauchy) distributions.
   Transformations are then applied to reach the desired parameter "space".
-For example, Ahn2017_, Haines2018_, and Romeu2020_ use a method in which:
+For example, Ahn2017_, Haines2018_, and Romeu2020_ use a method that, when expressed in Stan syntax, is as follows:

   - an unconstrained parameter A is sampled like this: